 Rock Garden Rapids, a favorite among kayakers, is threatened by a downed tree.
 Winter kayakers can float the South Fork of the Tuolumne River but should be aware of hazardous trees.

-Critical habitat for rainbow trout and yellow-legged frogs in the Clavey River may suffer from erosion, but it's outside the "high burn" area.
+Critical habitat for rainbow trout and yellow-legged frogs in the Clavey River may suffer from erosion, but were outside the "high burn" area.
 Less essential waterways, such as Granite Creek, lost willows and alders that keep water cool for fish, frogs and turtles.
 Happily for humans, much poison oak was lost.

 The two main paved access routes -- Cottonwood and Cherry Lake roads -- will remain closed until repaired.
 Lumsden Road also is closed.